VibroSim/VibroSim_COMSOL/VibroSim_COMSOL/README.txt

 VibroSim is a set of MATLAB scripts for creating COMSOL simulations of the vibrothermography process.

-PLEASE NOTE THAT VIBROSIM HAS NOT BEEN ADEQUATELY VALIDATED, THE NUMBERS BUILT INTO IT ALMOST CERTAINLY DO NOT APPLY TO YOUR VIBROTHERMOGRAPHY PROCESS.
+PLEASE NOTE THAT VIBROSIM MAY NOT HAVE BEEN ADEQUATELY VALIDATED, THE NUMBERS BUILT INTO IT ALMOST CERTAINLY DO NOT APPLY TO YOUR VIBROTHERMOGRAPHY PROCESS.
 ITS OUTPUT CANNOT BE TRUSTED AND IS NOT SUITABLE FOR ENGINEERING REQUIREMENTS WITHOUT APPLICATION- AND PROCESS-SPECIFIC VALIDATION.

 Requirements
 ------------
-COMSOL 5.0 or newer.
-Tested with COMSOL 5.0 and 5.2 MATLAB (the correct version for your COMSOL)
+COMSOL 5.4 or newer.
+Tested with COMSOL 5.4
+MATLAB (the correct version for your COMSOL)
 LiveLink for MATLAB
+COMSOL Structural Mechanics module

 Depending on your source of geometry, you may want to also have COMSOL's CAD Import Module